aawaheed/magic/README.md

 * Machine Learning component allowing you to manage AI agents and chatbots
 * Plus many more ...

+## LLM

+The system internally is using OpenAI's GPT-5.2, with some reasoning turned on - But everything is tunable, and you can with a little bit of effort change out the integrated defaults with Ollama or Hugging Face models.
+However, the Hyperlambda Generator's training dataset is _not_ made public, and we have no plans to do so either.
+This means that worst case scenario, you're still running your already generated systems perfectly fine, without the ability to generate new systems.

+The Hyperlambda Generator is however a fairly unique thing, due to Hyperlambda's integrated security model, something that allows for dynamically generating tools on the fly, and securely executing the generated code on the backend.
+Something demonstrated in our [natural language API](https://ainiro.io/natural-language-api).

 ## Maintenance

 Magic Cloud and Hyperlambda is developed and maintained by [AINIRO.IO](https://ainiro.io).
 We offer hosting, support, and software development services on top of Magic Cloud.